Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

   * test_ComputeMI_kde_tahn_02.py

-* **Load the saved results from the local folder and generates Figure 10, Figure 11**
+* **Load the saved results from the local folder and generates Figure 10, Figure 11 in the paper**
   * show_ComputeMI_kde.py

 ### Comparing the proposed mutual information estimator to the emprical distribution and KDE